Optical Shop - Prescription Eyeglasses - Eye Exams in Winnipeg North (McPhillips)

 According to the American Macular Degeneration Foundation, blue light can cause retinal damage “at greater intensities,” but the amount of light emitted by screens is quite low.
 Whether there is a cumulative effect requires further research.

 If you decide to get blue-light blocking lenses, you can find stylish options with or without a prescription.
 So if you're farsighted and wear progressive lenses or bifocals, you can get single-lens computer glasses to match your prescription.

 You may want to consider getting photochromic lenses, as they provide protection from both UV and blue light, whether indoors or out in the sun.
 These lenses seamlessly and automatically darken when exposed to UV rays outdoors, and become clear again when indoors.

 Wearing your everyday glasses while exercising or playing sports can hinder your performance due to concerns that your glasses may fall or get damaged.
 Investing in a quality set of sports eyewear will enable you to fully concentrate on the game while achieving clear and comfortable vision.
 There are several varieties of sports glasses that cater to each sport, all of which offer more protection and safety than traditional everyday glasses.
 Speak with the staff at Anderson Family Vision Care, who will be happy to help you find the right eyewear for all your sporting needs.

 Lastly, an additional pair of glasses can be an excellent accessory that provides stylistic versatility and enhances any outfit you wear.
 Just as you wouldn’t pair the same shoes with every ensemble, so should your glasses add a little zest to your outfit and express your personal style.

 Give yourself the chance to experience perfect vision in every moment of your day with a second or third pair of glasses.
-Contact Anderson Family Vision Care at Winnipeg North to discuss the best options for your lifestyle.
+Contact Anderson Family Vision Care at Winnipeg North (McPhillips) to discuss the best options for your lifestyle.